DirtyLittleData/DataWithDanny-SQLChallenges/Challenge_4_Data_Bank/B_Customer_Transactions.md

 | 10          | 2            | February | 280          |
 | 10          | 4            | April    | -2337        |
 ---

+### Solution 2

+In our second attempt we revisitied the issue of creating a running total and created the following solution:

 ```sql
 WITH monthly_balances AS (